 ω ~ sqrt(12*10/(5*0.4/2)) = 10 s-1 or about 1.6 Hz, which is not insanely wrong (originally I managed to forget the square root, and so my answer was badly off).
 The correct answer (from observation) is about 1 Hz, and in fact modelling the system gives 1.4 Hz.

 This is the great thing about science: you can generally tell when you've screwed up, and more to the point, so can everyone else.
-People who are insecure or cowards--philosophers obsessed with "certainty", for example--aren't able to do science, because they can't take being provably wrong with equanimity.
-Scientists automatically look for multiple independent ways of measuring the same thing, because that is the only way we know of catching our own errors, and we fully expect that most of what we do will be in error.
+This makes science challenging, especially for people who hate to be wrong, which is at least a tendency most of us have.
+Cultivating the discipline to accept being wrong with equanimity is an important part of a scientist's education.
+Ideally, scientists automatically look for multiple independent ways of measuring the same thing, because that is the only way we know of catching our own errors.
+This is important because we fully expect that most of what we do will be in error, and we'd much rather catch it ourselves than let someone else catch it for us.

 And here's the thing about simple harmonic motion: